Redwolfgamess/FF-TTS-Overdrive/README.md

+Download the latest release in the released page on the right

 Steps to Use:
 1. Get the OD Path from the Festival Tracker bot or enter a custom path.
 2. Paste the Overdrive path into the text box.